 Interrupting their studies means that although students remain registered they cease to be enrolled with the College; this has consequences for their student status, funding, and right to remain in the UK:

 - When interrupting, students will not be required to pay fees.

-- Students in receipt of studentships may be entitled to paid leave, depending on the terms of their studentship: please refer to the College’s policy on paid interruptions of research studentships [PDF 16KB] for further information.
+- Students in receipt of studentships may be entitled to paid leave, depending on the terms of their studentship: please contact the Research Degrees Office for further information.

 - Students are not normally allowed to live in College residences during periods of interruption.

 - Students will not be entitled to letters from the Research Degrees Office confirming your student status, such as Council Tax letters.

 - Their TfL discount may be revoked.

 - Students holding a Tier 4 visa where QMUL issued a CAS cannot interrupt to gain work experience or to earn money to pay for their studies.
 The College is required to notify the UK Border Agency of interruptions of study for students sponsored under Tier 4 of the Points Based Immigration System where QMUL issued a CAS.
 Students with Student Immigration permission (formerly Tier 4) who interrupt their studies may be required to leave the UK, even if interrupting because of personal or medical reasons.